 This field protects the boot sector and partition table of your hard disk against accidental modifications.
 Any attempt to write to them will cause the system to halt and display a warning message.
-If this occurs, you can either allow the operation to continue or use a bootable virus-free floppy disk to restart and investigate your system.
-This setting is recommended because of conflicts with new operating systems.
-Installation of new operating systems require that you disable this to prevent write errors.
+If this occurs, you can either allow the operation to continue or use a bootable virus-free floppy disk to reboot and investigate your system.
+This setting is recommended because of conflicts with new operating systems or some programs.
+Installation of these programs requires that you disable Virus Warning to prevent write errors.

-CPU Level 1 Cache / CPU Level 2 Cache (Enabled)
+CPU Internal Cache (Enabled)